giannOiko/MIPS/README.md

 Creating a 32-bit MIPS proccesor with VHDL in 3 different ways.

-files include single-cycle, multi-cycle and pipeline implementation.
+Files include single-cycle, multi-cycle and pipeline implementation.

 For extensive report see the pdf files in each implementation folder